-Scholarship holders and sponsored students who have not received an enrolment voucher or appropriate letter of authority from their sponsor at the time when they are enrolling should complete their enrolment by paying their own fees.

-A refund of fees will be made when the enrolment voucher or letter of authority is subsequently lodged with the Cashier.
+Scholarship holders and sponsored students who have not received an enrolment voucher or appropriate letter of authority from their sponsor at the time when they are enrolling should pay their own fees and a refund will be made when the enrolment voucher or letter of authority is subsequently lodged with the Cashier.

-Those unable to pay their own fees in these circumstances can apply for an extension of time in which to pay.
+Those unable to pay their own fees in these circumstances can apply for an extension of time (see section 13. below) in which to pay.
 Such an application must be made before the fees are due.